heliolinx/heliolinx/README.md

 `outimfile01.txt` is the **output image catalog**.
 It exists to feed information to heliolinc about the time (MJD), boresight right ascension and declination (RA and Dec), and observer position and velocity (in heliocentric Cartesian coordinates) at the midpoint of each image.

 `pairdetfile01.csv` is the **paired detection file**.
-It is a simplified, reformatted version of the input catalog containing only the detections that make_tracklets_new linked into a pair or longer tracklet.
+It is a simplified, reformatted version of the input catalog containing only the detections that make_tracklets linked into a pair or longer tracklet.
 The columns are limited to information required by heliolinc or likely to be useful in post-processing -- regardless of what additional columns were present in the input file.

 `trackletfile01.csv` is the **tracklet file**.
 A tracklet is defined as a set of observations on a single night that (could) correspond to a single object.
 Heliolinc (and therefore the make_tracklets output files that feed it) represents each tracklet as a pair of detections.
 A pair of detections can be converted into a celestial position and an angular velocity -- which, in heliolinc, are combined with a hypothetical heliocentric distance and radial velocity to specify a full 3-D position and velocity.
 The tracklet file encodes the time by providing an index to the image catalog, but gives the RA, Dec coordinates in full.
 If the tracklet has more than two points (i.e., is not just a pair), the image indices are for representative images near the start and end of the tracklet, and the RA, Dec positions are from a Great Circle fit evaluated at the times corresponding to the representative images.